ma7mod7/ma7mod7/README.md

 # 💫 About Me:
 I'm a **Frontend developer** dedicated to building high-performance and user-friendly websites.
 My goal is to create seamless, accessible, and engaging web experiences.
-I'm also passionate about exploring **3D web technologies** to bring interactive and immersive elements to websites, making them more dynamic and enjoyable for users.
+I'm also passionate about exploring **animation web technologies like GSAP** to bring interactive and immersive elements to websites, making them more dynamic and enjoyable for users.

 Always learning, improving, and pushing the boundaries of web development! 🚀